 At last the eastern Peloponnese, drenched in classical history and mythology, has a sublime resort hotel to do it justice.
-At Amanzo'e the delightful largely local staff encourages guests to explore their land.
-Winkling clients out of the 38 serene guest pavilions may however take some persuasion, for Aman's master architect Ed Tuttle has applied all the learning from previous projects to this magical realisation of barefoot luxury.
+At Amanzo'e the delightful local staff encourage guests to explore their land.
+Drawing guests away from the 38 serene guest pavilions, 12 villas and three beach Cabanas may take some persuasion however, for Aman's master architect Ed Tuttle has applied all the learning from previous projects to this magical realisation of barefoot luxury.

-Bedrooms are so spacious, merging into broad private terraces with personal pools, that one could cheerfully stay put, having meals in the shade - as some romantically inclined couples have done.
-But that would be to miss out on the beachclub and intriguing expeditions to the mountains and islands, particularly fashionable Spetses.
+Guest rooms are incredibly spacious, merging into broad private terraces with pools.
+One could happily stay put here, having meals in the shade, but that would be to miss out on the beach club and intriguing expeditions to the mountains and islands, particularly fashionable Spetses.

 Honeymooners and hip couples